thekevinscott/image-labeler/README.md

 If literal labels fit your use case, then the defaults will work fine.
 If you wish to provide more descriptive labels, you can provide your [own model and labels trained on your own dataset](#constructor).

-For assistance training a pretrained model, see [`ml-classifier`](http://github.com/thekevinscott/ml-classifier), a tool for tuning MobileNet for your particular use case in your browser.
+For assistance training a pretrained model, see [`ml-classifier`](http://github.com/thekevinscott/ml-classifier), a tool for tuning MobileNet with custom categories and labels in your browser.

 ### CORS